rickyrombo/raikes-simplex/README.md

 raikes-simplex
 ==============

-SmashSquad's implementation of the two-phase simplex algorithm for linear programming
+xxxSmashSquad360xxx's implementation of the two-phase simplex algorithm for linear programming